kawasec/elk_cont/README.md

 `$ cd elk_cont`
 `$ docker-compose up -d`

-Then, you should do upload Apache combined log for ./log .
+Then, you should upload Apache combined access log for ./log .

-## see read log
+## see Apache access log
  Please access to `http://[your docker Host]:5601` .